ArcherFSharpTesting/Archer.Logger/docs/readme/location-helpers.md

 <!-- (dl
 (section-meta
-    (title Archer.Logger Location Helpers)
+    (title Archer.Reporting Location Helpers)
 )
 ) -->

-This document describes the location helper functions in Archer.Logger.
-These helpers are used to determine solution roots and generate relative file paths for test reporting and logging.
+This document describes the location helper functions in Archer.Reporting.
+These helpers are used to determine solution roots and generate relative file paths for test reporting and output.

 <!-- (dl (# getSolutionRoot)) -->
 **getSolutionRoot**